honeydatax/httpAddress/README.md

 Users and create a dns to this group
 Any user can resister is ip and name or nick
 On private dns server
+And get a list of ip in current use by resister is ip